prof-sky/lcapy/NonLcapyFiles/changeNote.md

 labels are replaced with values in frontend
 - return impedance instead of complex value in solution dict
 - only remove sin cos in homogenous circuit
+- correct negative current for capacitors in homogenous ac circuit

 ## 1.24+inskale.0.31
 - enable calculation with symbolic values for dc resistor circuits